kensimonezike/30-Days-Fintech-Analyst-Challenge/day03-sql-intro/README.md

 > 💡 **Key learning:** `WHERE status = 'Failed'` filters rows BEFORE they enter
 > `GROUP BY`.
 Only the 9 failed rows are grouped and counted.
 This is the correct
-> approach — not filtering first and grouping on all 50 rows, which would give
+> approach, not filtering first and grouping on all 50 rows, which would give
 > total counts per channel, not failure counts.

-**Business finding:** Web had the most failed transactions in January with 5 failures — more than USSD and App combined and 55% of all failures.
+**Business finding:** Web had the most failed transactions in January with 5 failures;
+more than USSD and App combined, and 55% of all failures.
 Agent was the only channel with zero failures.
 This aligns with the Day 2 Pivot Table 1 finding and confirms Web reliability should be the first engineering priority.

 ---

-## Query 4 — Transaction Volume by Region (Successful Only)
+## Query 4: Transaction Volume by Region (Successful Only)

 **Business question:** Which region generated the most successful transaction volume in January?